Mr Ranjeev Bhangoo explains what happens during an image-guided brain biopsy.

 Open biopsy: Some lesions can lay near the surface of the skull, using image-guidance a small incision will be made in the skull and a piece of the tissue is take to be examined under the microscope.

-Image-guided Biopsy: A small hole will be made and a small needle will be guided in to the tumour to take a sample.
+Image-guided brain biopsy: A small hole will be made and a small needle will be guided in to the tumour to take a sample.

 Neuroendoscopy: A endoscope will be used to take tissue from in or around the ventricles of the brain.
 The ventricles are fluid-filled spaces in the brain.